| With

 seldom be forgotten once a collection was

+started.
 Advertising became a potent

 selling tool.
 And would a big ad agency be far behind?
 The